sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 **Keywords**: `docs`, `documentation`, `sourcegraph.com`,

-The content platform team is responsible for our docs site (https://docs.sourcegraph.com/) being available, but not necessarily documentation (that is the responsibility for each engineering team).
+The marketing team is responsible for our docs site (https://docs.sourcegraph.com/) being available, but not necessarily documentation (that is the responsibility for each engineering team).

-If the docs site is unavilable, route to the [Content Platform team](../../../engineering/teams/content-platform/index.md) via the [#content platform slack channel](https://sourcegraph.slack.com/archives/C02PSJF0QLU).
+If the docs site is unavilable, route to the [Docs team](../../../engineering/teams/content-platform/index.md) via the [#docs](https://sourcegraph.slack.com/archives/C01DXLN3D0T) channel.

 For a more detailed breakdown of codebase ownership please see the [Engineering Ownership](../../../engineering/dev/process/engineering_ownership.md) matrix